 - Believe they are achieving their potential twice as much

-- Contribution is the effort an individual or team makes
+- Contribution – the effort an individual or team makes

-- Culture is a feeling of fitting in at work
+- Culture – a feeling of fitting in at work

-- Confidence is the belief in ones abilities
+- Confidence – the belief in one’s abilities

-When the 5 Cs are established for employees in an organizational culture, they form an ecosystem which works together to drive performance.
-When one starts to fall, the others will become unstable in turn.
+When the 5 Cs are established for employees in an organizational culture, they form an ecosystem that drives performance.
+When one C starts to fall, the others will become unstable in turn.

-As you may have guessed, trust is critical in order for staff members to feel they can contribute with conviction in a culture that values long-term commitment and believes in their capabilities.
+As you may have guessed, trust is critical in order for staff members to feel they can contribute with conviction to a workplace culture that values long-term commitment and believes in their capabilities.